minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ### Build

-* Enter the command to build the custom binaries
+* Enter the command to compile the custom binaries

   ```sh
   $ make -j$(nproc)
   ```

+💡 This process could remain for several minutes depending on your device's performance.
+Be patient until the prompt shows again

 ### Install

-* Enter the next command to install the binaries on the system
+* Enter the next command to install the new binaries on the OS

   ```sh
   $ sudo make install
   ```

-* Restart your existing Bitcoin Core or start the new one with the Ordisrespector patch change
+* Restart your existing Bitcoin Core using the systemd or start a new instance with the Ordisrespector patch change

   ```sh
   $ sudo systemctl restart bitcoind